-b) Unique characteristics of Ferris State University include its focus on career-oriented, technical and professional programming.
-With the merger of Kendall College of Art and Design, Ferris has both the largest colleges of design and technology in the region.
-Ferris also serves a statewide function to share expertise in the areas of career decision-making and workforce development.
-Ferris partners with twenty-three community colleges across Michigan and teaches in their college facilities to provide bachelor degrees to students who are place bound so they can continue their education without relocating to Big Rapids.
-These programs are of special assistance to working adults looking to increase career prospects or to transition into a new field.
+Ferris also partners with twenty-three community colleges across Michigan and utilizes their college facilities to provide bachelor degree-level instruction to students who are place-bound, to enable them to continue their education without relocating to Big Rapids.
+These programs offer an attractive educational option to working adults looking to increase career prospects or to transition into a new field.

-Ferris offers programs from certificate and associate degree levels, through the first professional and doctoral degrees.
-In addition to our extensive bachelor, graduate and professional programs, Ferris serves a community college function for its five-county area through participation in Federal Perkins programming, the State Tuition Incentive Program, as well as through curricular offerings.
+Ferris offers programs ranging from certificate and associate degrees, through first professional and doctoral degrees.
+In addition to Ferris' extensive bachelor, graduate and professional programs, Ferris serves a community college function for its five-county area through participation in Federal Perkins programming, the State Tuition Incentive Program, as well as through numerous workforce-related curricular offerings.

-- c) Initiatives which may impact facilities usage: - Digital Media
+c) Initiatives which may impact facilities usage: